Team Canada Medal Count

-Poulin has been with the national team program since 2007, winning silvers at the IIHF U-18 Women’s World Championships in 2008 and 2009.
-In 2009 she also made her debut at the IIHF Women’s World Championship and now has six silver medals to go with the gold won in 2012.
-Poulin was the leading scorer at the 2013 edition of the world championships, with six goals and six assists, and was named tournament MVP, top forward and a media all-star.
-She began serving as team captain at the world championships in 2015 and was the team’s top scorer at the 2017 Worlds with two goals and four assists.
+Poulin was the leading scorer at the 2013 World Championship, with six goals and six assists, and was named tournament MVP, top forward and a media all-star.
+She began serving as team captain at the world championships in 2015 and was again the team’s top scorer at the 2017 Worlds with two goals and four assists.

 Poulin began her collegiate career at Boston University in 2010-11, helping the Terriers reach the championship game of the NCAA Frozen Four while being nominated for the Patty Kazmaier Award as the top female player in NCAA hockey.
 In 2012-13 she served as team co-captain as the Terriers returned to the Frozen Four championship game.
-She was a finalist for the Patty Kazmaier Award again in 2014-15.
-Before university, Poulin played for the Montreal Stars of the CWHL.
-She helped the team win the Clarkson Cup in 2008-09, one season after she was league Rookie of the Year.
-After graduation, she returned to the CWHL in 2015-16, playing for Les Canadiennes de Montréal, and was named league MVP.
-She repeated as MVP in 2016-17, serving as captain of the Clarkson Cup champions.
+After redshirting in 2013-14 due to Olympic centralization, Poulin was named Terriers’ captain as a senior in 2014-15.
+She set the Hockey East Tournament record in points (12) and won the conference title for the fourth consecutive time.
+She was selected a First Team All-American and became the first Terrier to be a top-three finalist for the Patty Kazmaier Award.

 A little more about Marie-Philip

-Getting into the Sport: Started playing hockey at age five… Had started figure skating when she was four but didn’t like it; wanted to be like her brother so her parents let her try hockey… Credits her brother with always pushing her, believing in her and teaching her about work ethic and discipline; he also knocked out one of her teeth while they played 1-on-1 in their basement… Played with girls for the first time at age 16 when she moved to Montreal to learn English… Outside Interests: Enjoys playing golf… Graduated from Boston University in 2015 with a degree in Psychology… Supports Canadian Tire’s Jumpstart and Bauer’s First Shift programs… Odds and Ends: Ruptured her spleen in 2011, spent three days in ICU and couldn’t play for three months… Favourite NHL team: Montréal Canadiens… Had her Olympic dream sparked while watching the Canada-USA women’s gold medal game at Salt Lake City 2002; as an 11-year-old couldn’t understand why players were crying during the happy moment of receiving their medals; eight years later when she cried while receiving her own Olympic gold medal it all made sense… Inspired by Caroline Ouellette’s passion for hockey and the way she works… Favourite motto: Fall seven times, stand up eight…
+Getting into the Sport: Started playing hockey at age five and began playing competitively at age 12… Had started figure skating when she was four but didn’t like it; wanted to be like her brother so her parents let her try hockey… Credits her brother with always pushing her, believing in her and teaching her about work ethic and discipline; he also knocked out one of her teeth while they played 1-on-1 in their basement… Played with girls for the first time at age 16 when she moved to Montreal to learn English… Had her Olympic dream sparked while watching the Canada-USA women’s gold medal game at Salt Lake City 2002; as an 11-year-old couldn’t understand why players were crying during the happy moment of receiving their medals; eight years later when she cried while receiving her own Olympic gold medal it all made sense… Outside Interests: Enjoys playing golf, camping and nature… Graduated from Boston University in 2015 with a degree in Psychology… Supports Canadian Tire’s Jumpstart and Bauer’s First Shift programs… Odds and Ends: Ruptured her spleen in 2011, spent three days in ICU and couldn’t play for three months… Favourite NHL team: Montréal Canadiens… Inspired by Caroline Ouellette’s passion for hockey and the way she works… Favourite motto: Fall seven times, stand up eight…

 |2010 Vancouver||Ice Hockey||Women||Gold|